Colchester Woodturners 2018

 9.10 The committee may approve expenditure up to £200 on any one item.
 Sums in excess of £200 for any one item shall be approved by a simple majority of the members present at a Club meeting.

-9.11 The committee will meet monthly, or when directed by the Chairman.
+9.11 The club will meet monthly, or when directed by the Chairman.

 9.13 The Chairman shall provide strategic direction to the Club, and act as a figurehead.